Prayer for Friends: Lifting Those We Love Into God’s Care

 Gracious Father, thank You for the friends who color our lives with joy, challenge, and comfort.
 You see each one by name, their histories and hopes, their hidden aches and bright dreams.
 Hold them today in Your kindness.
 Where there is worry, breathe peace.
 Where there is confusion, give clear light for the next step.

 Protect their coming and going.
 Strengthen their bodies and steady their minds.
-For those carrying grief, be near and tender in these tender seasons.
+For those carrying grief, prayer for caregivers offers strength, peace, and daily grace.
 For those rejoicing, deepen their gladness and teach them to share it freely.
 Where relationships feel strained, sow patience, humility, and reconciliation.
 Where decisions loom, grant wisdom from above—pure, peace-loving, and full of mercy.

 Lord Jesus, Friend of sinners, shape our friendships after Your heart.
 Help us speak truth with gentleness, celebrate growth, and persevere through valleys.
 Holy Spirit, guide our prayers when words feel thin.
 Let our friends sense Your presence today—in a moment of laughter, an answered need, or quiet strength to keep going.